karpurgauram/pratyabhijna/content/scriptures/stavacintāmaṇiḥ.md

 <span class="center-text">**Reflections:**</span>
 These are two verses, simple prayers dedicated to Lord Śiva.
 Now Bhaṭṭa Nārāyaṇa will begin these sacred devotional hymns, and we will go through them one by one.

+<span class="center-text">`प्रसरद्विन्दुनादाय`</span>
+<span class="center-text">`शुद्धामृतमयात्मने ।`</span>
+<span class="center-text">`नमोऽनन्तप्रकाशाय`</span>
+<span class="center-text">`शंकरक्षीरसिन्धवे ॥३॥`</span>

+<span class="center-text">`prasaradbindunādāya`</span>
+<span class="center-text">`śuddhāmṛtamayātmane |`</span>
+<span class="center-text">`namo’nantaprakāśāya`</span>
+<span class="center-text">`śaṅkarakṣīrasindhave|3|`</span>

+I bow to Śaṅkara who is like an ocean of milk, an infinite ocean of pure sweet milk.
+I bow to Śaṅkara who is like an infinite ocean of milk, and it is expanding [prasarat] bindu nādāya, where the divine two-fold or divine dual flow of bindu and nādā takes place.

+These are two positions of Parābhairava which Bindu meaning Prakāśa and nādā is Vimarśa.
+Bindu is basically “I-consciousness”; nādā is to feel and observe “I-consciousness.”
+All Consciousness is bindu; and the feeling “I am consciousness, I am universal consciousness,” that is nādā.

+For example, the light [prakāśa] of the sun, the [prakāśa] of the moon, the [prakāśa] of fire—these are all bindu, but they do not have nādā.
+These lights do not have the understanding of their existence, they don't know they exists.
+The sun has light, but the sun does not know that “I am light.”
+It is only a star, it does not have the awareness that “I am full of this light.”

+When this awareness arises, when the understanding develops that “I am this light, or I am filled with this prakāśa,” then it is called nādā.
+Both Bindu and Nādā are found in the universal consciousness.
+The other lights have only Bindu, not Nādā.
+Nādā is understanding and perception.

+The fire burns, but it does not know that "I am burning."
+Similarly, the light of the moon, the light of the sun—they are unknown by their nature.
+But the universal consciousness has both Bindu and Nādā.

+Similarly, prakāśa and vimarśa are called Bindu and Nādā in the Śāmbhava state.
+In Śāktopāya, Jñāna and Krīyā [knowledge and action] are considered Bindu and Nādā.
+In Ānavopāya, the inhalation and exhalation of breath are Bindu and Nādā.

+Inhalation and exhalation are Bindu and Nādā from the perception of Ānavopāya, knowledge and action according to Śāktopāya, and prakāśa and vimarśa in the perception of Śāmbhavopāya.

+"Prasarat Bindu Nādāya," that is, I bow to Lord Śiva, who is full of Bindu and Nādā.
+Within him the flows of prakāśa and vimarśa always exist—in the śāmbhava state, in the śākta state, and in the ānava state, the incoming breath and out-going breath.

+In the ānava state—inhalation and exhalation.

+In the śāktopāya—action and knowledge.

+In the śāmbhavopāya—prakāśa and vimarśa.

+"Śuddhāmṛtamayātmane," and this is the fullness of pure nectar.
+The purest nectar is found only in the universal consciousness.
+Other nectar is found in the demigods, making them immortal, but only for a certain time.

+"Kṣīṇe puṇye martya lokaṁ viśanti,"—when the virtue is depleted, they again come to the mortal world.
+The effect of that nectar eventually ceases.

+But the nectar that is found in the universal consciousness, found in Lord Śiva, is the real and eternal nectar.
+It is never destroyed, never ends.
+It remains forever.
+This is the meaning of "Śuddhāmṛtamayātmane."

+And "namo ananta prakāśāya," He is the light of all lights.
+He is the light of all darknesses (light of all darknesses of ignorance).
+All light and darkness, both have manifested from Him.

+"Śaṅkarakṣīra-sindhave," I bow to that Śaṅkara who is like an infinite ocean of sweet milk.